-Observing Earth's Resources INVESTIGATION
+Observing Earth's Resources

-UMANS USE A lot of materials found on Earth.
+WMANS USE A lot of materials found on Earth.
 These include metals such as copper and woods such as pine.
 Materials that are found on Earth naturally and used by people are known as natural resources.
-Some of these resources are renewable, meaning that they are not used up or can be replaced.
+Some of these resources are renewable, meaning that they can be replaced or replenished faster than they are used up by human populations.
 For example, wood is a renewable resource since more trees can be planted to replace those that are cut down.
-Nonrenewable resources cannot be replaced after being used.
+Nonrenewable resources cannot be replaced faster than they are used up by human populations.
 Oil, which takes millions of years to form, is a nonrenewable resource.